 Jean Goetz Mangan

-B.A., University of Georgia
+B.A., J.D., University of Georgia

-Mangan has worked for a plaintiffs’ civil litigation firm handling both state and federal class actions using Georgia’s Debt Adjustment Act, as well personal injury and medical malpractice claims.
-During her time with this firm, Mangan served on the editorial board of Verdict, Georgia Trial Lawyers’ Association’s quarterly publication and also published three legal articles.
+Mangan also worked for a plaintiffs’ civil litigation firm handling both state and federal class actions using Georgia’s Debt Adjustment Act, as well personal injury and medical malpractice claims.
+During her time with this firm, she served on the editorial board of Verdict, the Georgia Trial Lawyers Association’s quarterly publication and published three legal articles.
 Additionally Mangan worked for a defendants’ civil litigation firm that specializes in personal injury defense for trucking litigation matters.

 Mangan earned her Juris Doctor from UGA.
-She wrote her supervised research paper on forcible medication of mentally ill defendants to render them competent to stand trial, entitled, “Justifying Restoring Mental Competency: Sell and Its Effects on State Law.”
-She also served as a research assistant for Professor Andrea Dennis where she provided research support for Dennis and Carol E. Jordan, Encouraging Victims: Responding to a Recent Study of Battered Women Who Commit Crimes, 15 Nevada Law Journal 1 (2014).
+She wrote her supervised research paper on forcible medication of mentally ill defendants to render them competent to stand trial.
+It was titled “Justifying Restoring Mental Competency: Sell and Its Effects on State Law.”
+She also served as a research assistant for Professor Andrea Dennis and provided research support for Dennis and Carol E. Jordan for the article “Encouraging Victims: Responding to a Recent Study of Battered Women Who Commit Crimes” in 15 Nevada Law Journal 1 (2014).